vmicelli/dbbenchmark/README.txt

 WARMUP

-Before the actual executions, the application perform a number Z of warmup execution.
+Before the actual executions, the application performs a number Z of warmup executions.
 Warmup executions are identical to the test that is going to be performed, but the times collected are not considered in the actual statistics.
 The Z value can be configured in the configuration.properties file using the property com.vin.dbbenchmark.manager.DbBenchmarkManager.numOfWarmupExecutions.